uliska/lilyponds-scheme/scheme/docs/lists/filtering.md

 other procedures that match this requirement it is rarely useful to use them in a `filter` expression.
-When interested in things like “all list elements that are numbers greater than 7” or “all list elements are pairs of numbers where the `cdr` is greater than the `cdr`” you will want to use custom procedures, which you'll learn to write in [Defining Procedures](../scheme/procedures/index.html).
+When interested in things like “all list elements that are numbers greater than 7” or “all list elements are pairs of numbers where the `car` is greater than the `cdr`” you will want to use custom procedures, which you'll learn to write in [Defining Procedures](../scheme/procedures/index.html).

 #### delete and delete-duplicates